-We at Writer’s Relief are so happy to announce that B.J.
-Yudelson is this week’s Featured Client.
+We at Writer’s Relief are so happy to announce Featured Client B.J.
+Yudelson.
 B.J. came to us in the summer of 2009, and since then, we’ve enjoyed getting to know her (and helping her with her work!).
 Learn more about B.J. here!

 B.J.’s Take On Writer’s Relief: As a writer of nonprofit communications, I was accustomed to having my words read.
 Once I became serious about personal writing, I occasionally shipped something out to one of the few journals I knew, but mostly my work accumulated in my computer.
 Each rejection made it harder to try again.

 And then I learned about Writer’s Relief.

 After a year and a half of bi-monthly submissions and scores of rejection letters, which I have learned not to take personally, I finally received an acceptance for one of my essays.
 Since then, two more works have been accepted.
 In addition, two short pieces have appeared in an anthology that I learned about from the Writer’s Relief website.
 Writer’s Relief has given me a systematic way to submit to a vast array of journals.
 More importantly, it has given me the pleasure of seeing my words reach an audience beyond my family and writing group.
 I concentrate on writing and rely on Writer’s Relief for the rest.
 And oh, what a relief it is!